 The moment I found out I was pregnant the number one response was something along the lines of ‘so long tiny house’.
-For some reason it seemed more logical that I should get a bigger space… I can kind of get it but at the same time kids are pretty much attached to their parents literally and figuratively for a few years… the last thing that made sense to me was paying more for rent or taking out a mortgage just so I could guarantee that I would have to work to sustain my home and even more so, so that I could pay for daycare… the tiny house began to make even MORE sense once little miss came into the picture.
+For some reason it seemed more logical that I should get a bigger space.
+I can kind of get it.
+But, kids are pretty much attached to their parents, literally and figuratively, for a few years.
+The last thing that made sense to me was paying more rent or taking out a mortgage.
+That would only guarantee that I would have to work to sustain my home.
+And more so that I could pay for daycare.
+For me, the tiny house began to make even MORE sense once little miss came into the picture.
 It has played out just that way too since she’s been born.

 So far we don’t need anything else, she doesn’t seem to be suffering.
 She doesn’t take any real interest in toys just yet (even the home-made ones we made a couple weeks ago) but she loves going on walks, playing with her dog, having picnics at the park and hanging out with mom all day long.